MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/ucma-applications-coexistence-migration-and-upgrade-scenarios.md

     1. Users are able to communicate with the application.

-    2. You are still able to use the WMI tool (ApplicationProvisioner.exe) to create new additional contact objects.
+    2. You're still able to use the WMI tool (ApplicationProvisioner.exe) to create new additional contact objects.

         Each time you add a new contact object, steps 4 and 5 must be performed.